jiri-matejka/applifting-cat-blog/backend/README.md

 ## What is missing

 GraphQL server and integration tests, I don't have time left for this now.
+I have only two simple unit tests.

 ## Architecture